denghz/denghz.github.io/_posts/2019-04-08- 'Theorem Proof' in Haskell.md

 ### Proof Simple Theorem now!

-`Haskell` doesn't have `Prop`, so we need to describe ”Equal" from scratch.
+`Haskell` doesn't have `Prop`, so we need to describe "Equal" from scratch.

-First define the type meaning that two `Nat` equal.
+Start with defining the type which means two `Nat` equal.

 ```haskell
 data Equal :: * -> * -> * where